connorjcantrell/restaurant/README.md

-DOM manipulation by dynamically rendering a simple restaurant homepage.
+DOM manipulation by dynamically rendering a todo app

 Familiarizing myself with npm and webpack